Profitability Index Formula (Table of Contents)

 So based on the above formula: –

 This measure can be used to determine which project should be done.
-If there are multiple projects, then the project with the highest profitability index should be chosen.
-This is done when there is limited capital and projects are mutually exclusive.
-For this reason, it is called a benefit-cost ratio.
-This differs from the concept of accepting the project with the highest Net Present Value.
+If there are multiple projects, the project with the highest profitability index should be chosen.
+This is called a benefit-cost ratio when limited capital and projects are mutually exclusive.
+This differs from accepting the project with the highest Net Present Value.
 The basis of comparing projects with only the Net Present Value does not take into account what is the initial investment.
-Profitability Index compares the Net Present Value reached with the initial investment and shows the most accurate representation of usage of company assets.
+Profitability Index compares the Net Present Value reached with the initial investment and shows the most accurate representation of the usage of company assets.

-There are certain advantages and disadvantages of using the Profitability Index as a measure to decide to proceed with which project.
+There are certain advantages and disadvantages of using the Profitability Index to decide which project to proceed.

 Advantages: –

-- The PI index can indicate whether the supposed project to be undertaken can create or destroy value for the company.
+• The PI index can indicate whether the project can create or destroy value for the company.

 Disadvantages: –